slayerjk/go-project-template/README.md

 Email using builtin "net/smtp" based on appname, message, date and mailing.json(found in "data" dir of program root) file with smtp data.

-<h3>internal/rotatefiles</h3>
+<h3>internal/vafswork</h3>

+* Get programm's executable path.
-Rotate files in dir using va builtin packages based on dirname, number of files to keep(most recent).
+* Rotate files in dir using va builtin packages based on dirname, number of files to keep(most recent).